tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 The vending machine situation had graduated from background oddity to prime investigation target, mostly because this mystery seemed relatively solvable compared to everything else going on.
 Tonight, every row, every slot, every last spiral of that machine was stocked with cough drops.
 Identical boxes in pale blue packaging with silver embossed lettering: "Harmon & Harmon Medicated Throat Lozenges – Est. 1822."
 Below that, in smaller text: "For Persistent Conditions."

 I bought a box and turned it over.
 The packaging was high quality – thick cardboard with a matte finish, a wax seal on the back that looked genuinely, credibly old.
 The kind of seal that implies a lineage.
-The ingredient list included menthol, nightwell root extract, and "other.”
-The instructions read: "Take one lozenge as needed.
-Not suited to treat Cholera, Tuberculosis, Typhus, Diphtheria, or the Plague."
+The ingredient list included menthol, nightwell root extract, and "other ingredients,” amd the instructions read: "Not suited to treat Cholera, Tuberculosis, Typhus, Diphtheria, or the Plague."

 Notably silent on what it was suited to treat.